Analysis | At the end of the second year of the pandemic, the effects are more obviously partisan than ever

 And of course, the unvaccinated are far more likely to die of the virus, even the omicron variant.
 The second and third graphs above are related: Lower densities of vaccination means higher risk of infection and death.

 Consider the change from the first year of the pandemic (until March 11, 2021) to the second (since March 11, 2021).
 The number of cases in blue counties is understated given that lack of testing.
 But the number of population-adjusted deaths in blue counties fell in the second year while it rose in red counties.
-At the same time, blue counties easily outpaced red ones.
+At the same time, blue counties easily outpaced red ones on vaccinations.

 Notice on that graph that red counties that voted more heavily for Trump fared worse on deaths and vaccinations than ones that were more narrowly decided.

 This raises another important point: While pandemic responses and effects overlap with party, they also correlate to party more broadly.
 As I wrote Sunday, there’s an overlapping set of beliefs that intertwine with party.
-That the virus doesn’t pose much risk, that we can’t trust medical experts, that vaccination is useful.
+That the virus doesn’t pose much risk, that we can’t trust medical experts, that vaccination isn’t useful.
 All of those views are more common among Republicans as polling has shown since nearly the outset of the pandemic — and all of them overlap with the rhetoric that Trump injected into the conversation in the first months the coronavirus was spreading.

 Ipsos, conducting polling for Axios, finds a similar stratification of views by both party and media consumption.
 They provided The Post with monthly data showing overall views of several questions as well as party views broken out by media consumption: Democrats who mostly consume CNN and MSNBC, Republicans who mostly watch Fox News, other Democrats, other Republicans and independents who don’t cite a significant news source.
 Comparing the views of each of those groups to the public overall, some obvious patterns emerge.